madprops/airc/README.md

 ## Commands <a name="commands"></a>

-Commands start with `!` and the bot's nickname must be mentioned.
+Commands start with a prefix and the bot's nickname must be mentioned.

 For example: `mybot, !help`.